 A type of external casing for windows and doors.

 Prefinished aluminum which is custom bent on site to cover wood frame work.
-The aluminum is available in various colours and provides a maintenance free exterior.
+The aluminum is available in various colors and provides a maintenance free exterior.

 Window style consisting of a side-hinged sash that opens left or right, similar to a door.

-Exposed moulding or profile around a window or door, on either the inside or outside, to cover the space between the window frame or door jamb and the wall.
+Exposed molding or profile around a window or door, on either the inside or outside, to cover the space between the window frame or door jamb and the wall.

 A compound for filling joints and sealing cracks to prevent leakage of water and air.

 A maintenance-free material that is placed over another material for added performance or aesthetic appearance.

 A method of installing a replacement window where the older window is completely removed back to the original window opening.

 The altering of a gas to a liquid form.
 Warm air can hold more water vapor that cold air.
 When warm air cools, its ability to hold water vapor reduces proportionately.
 Excess moisture then condenses on the warm side of the glass.

 A door panel that has not been assembled into a frame.